RockyNiu/ToDo/README.md

 - Send task by SMS Message;
 - Send task by email;
 - Send push notification from server;
+- Receive text shared from other apps, such as browser;

 ### Need to do
 * Setting Activity